 With his diverse experience in cinema, TV dramas, in addition to commercials and music video, Director Hadi Elbagoury’s experience was not only about making mere attempts in these fields, but it was about using his experience through alternative creative media.

-Aside from his experience as a director, Elbagoury co-established his production house The Producers with Executive Producer Hani Osama in 2000 with an aim to make first-class and strong film and TV productions entering innovative and varied areas, which is exactly what Elbagoury was looking for.
-Through The Producers, Elbagoury made his 16 mm series A‘ard Khas (2010) that is the first series of its kind in the Arab world.
+Elbagoury co-established his production house The Producers with Executive Producer Hani Osama in 2000 with an aim to make first-class and strong film and TV productions entering innovative and varied areas, which is exactly what Elbagoury was looking for.
+Through The Producers, Elbagoury made his 16 mm series A‘ard Khas (2010) that holds the record for being the first series of its kind in the Arab world.

 Elbagoury also directed the thriller film Warda (2014) with the contribution of The Producers, which was a box-office hit in Egypt and the Arab world.
 The film grabbed the media’s attention and audiences on social media for being inspired by true events.
 Warda is the first Egyptian feature to be shot in Found-footage style and the first film in the Arab filmmaking community to have its final cut revamped based on the audiences' remarks on the ending in a test screening held prior to its theatrical release.

-Elbagoury’s latest film is Hepta: The Last Lecture (2016).
-The film is based on Mohamed Sadek's best-selling book, which topped the charts in Egypt and throughout the Arab world for several weeks, and sold more than 35 copies.
-With an enormous cast list, Hepta: The Last Lecture has become the highest-grossing romantic film in the history of Egyptian cinema with revenues that reached more than 27 million EGP since its release in Egyptian theaters.
-The film received more than 20 awards including; the Best Director award at the Arabian Cinema Awards (ACA), a Special Award under the name of late director Mohamed Khan at the 43rd Cairo Film Society Festival, DG Best Director award at the 2016 annual poll of the Dear Guest Magazine (DG Awards) and the Best Director Award at the Egyptian Catholic Center Cinema Festival.
+Elbagoury’s film Hepta: The Last Lecture (2016) is based on Mohamed Sadek's best-selling book, which topped the charts in Egypt and throughout the Arab world for several weeks, and sold more than 35 copies.
+With an enormous cast list, Hepta: The Last Lecture has become the highest-grossing romantic film in the history of Egyptian cinema with revenues that reached more than EGP 27 million since its release in Egyptian theaters.
+Elbagoury won several awards for his film Hepta: The Last Lecture, including the Best Director award at the Arabian Cinema Awards (ACA), a Special Award under the name of late director Mohamed Khan at the 43rd Cairo Film Society Festival, DG Best Director award at the 2016 annual poll of the Dear Guest Magazine (DG Awards) and the Best Egyptian Director of 2016 award at the 65th Egyptian Catholic Center Cinema Festival.

-Hadi started his career as an Executive Producer then he shifted to directing towards the late 1990s in the fields of TV commercials and music video clips, through which he worked with the most prominent Arab singers.
-As a TV commercial director, he directed many ads for several multi-national advertising agencies including BBDO, JWT, FP7, and Leo Burnett.
-Based in Cairo, Hadi’s shoots are filmed between Dubai, Lebanon, and Morocco.
+Hadi started his career as an Executive Producer, and then he shifted to directing TV commercials towards the late 1990s.
+As a TV commercial director, he directed many ads for several multi-national advertising agencies, including BBDO, JWT, FP7, and Leo Burnett.
+Based in Cairo, Hadi’s shoots are filmed between Dubai, Turkey, Lebanon and Morocco.

-The diversity of Hadi Elbagoury’s experience was shaped earlier through his family; his father, Gameel Elbagoury, is a renowned Journalist and TV Producer, while his aunt is the late renowned actress Zizi El Badrawy and his brother is the late Director/Scriptwriter Sameh Elbagoury.
-Elbagoury is currently a new dad in his forties, and he is married to actress, Yasmine Raeis.
+The diversity of Hadi Elbagoury’s experience was shaped earlier through his family; his father, Gameel Elbagoury, is a renowned Journalist and TV Producer, while his aunt is the late renowned actress Zizi El Badrawy and his brother is late Director/Screenwriter Sameh Elbagoury.
+Elbagoury is married to actress Yasmine Raeis.